Integrated Nonreciprocal Photonic Devices with Dynamic Modulation: Modulation Mechanisms

-In addition to the traditional material platforms discussed above, EO modulation has also been reported in emerging 2D materials platforms~\cite{sun_optical_2016, binder_graphene-based_2017, yu_2d_2017}, organic polymers~\cite{kieninger_ultra-high_2018} and titanates~\cite{li_strong_2019}.
-These materials are typically incorporated in the vicinity of waveguides constructed from more traditional materials such as silicon or silicon nitride.
-2D materials in particular, which includes graphene and transition metal dichalcogenides, have shown a very large index change, $\Delta n \sim 1$, which is two to three orders of magnitude larger than the typically achievable index change in conventional materials~\cite{datta_low-loss_2019}.
+In addition to the traditional material platforms discussed above, high-speed EO modulation has also been reported in emerging 2D materials platforms~\cite{sun_optical_2016, binder_graphene-based_2017, yu_2d_2017}, organic polymers~\cite{kieninger_ultra-high_2018} and titanates~\cite{li_strong_2019}.
+These materials are typically incorporated in the vicinity of waveguides constructed from traditional materials such as silicon or silicon nitride.
+2D materials in particular, which includes graphene and transition metal dichalcogenides, have shown a very large index change, $\Delta n \sim 1$, which is two to three orders of magnitude larger than the typically achievable index change in conventional materials~\cite{datta_lowloss_2020}.
 However, we note that the change in the effective index of the waveguide mode is much lower due to the small overlap of the 2D material monolayer with the waveguide mode.
-Nevertheless, by proper design and choice of polarization, a significant effective index change can be obtained~\cite{datta_low-loss_2019}.
 Demonstrated modulation speeds in 2D material based devices vary from several GHz to tens of GHz and are limited primarily by the RC time constant \cite{mousavi_kinetic_2016}.
 However, in principle, such 2D material modulators, especially those based on graphene~\cite{sorianello_graphenesilicon_2018, phare_graphene_2015}, can operate at very high speeds $\sim100$ GHz.

 Alternatively, materials such as barium titanate (BTO) and lead zirconium titanate (PZT) have shown high-speed modulation speeds up to 65 GHz, and a large $\chi^{(2)}$ for BTO that is 30-50 times higher than lithium niobate~\cite{li_strong_2019, abel_large_2019}.
 Similarly, silicon-organic hybrid modulators have demonstrated strong modulation depths using low voltages, high speeds of up to tens of GHz and potentially low insertion losses by incorporating organic EO chromophores near a silicon waveguide~\cite{kieninger_ultra-high_2018}.
 A major advantage of several such emerging materials is that they can render active modulation functionalities to otherwise passive materials, i.e. those that do not support Pockels- or carrier-based modulation mechanisms.